Ohio University Editorial Style Guide

 - At Ohio University, academic ranks are grouped by tenure-track faculty and instructional, non-tenure track, faculty.
 Instructional faculty hold the rank of associate professor of instruction or professor of instruction.
 Tenure-track faculty hold the rank of assistant professor, associate professor or professor.
 Ohio University also has adjunct faculty, visiting professors, executives in residence, endowed faculty and other positions.

 - Ohio University is headquartered in Athens, Ohio, home to its residential campus.
 It also operates five regional campuses: Chillicothe, Eastern (St. Clairsville), Lancaster, Southern (Ironton), and Zanesville, as well as two extension campuses in Dublin and Cleveland.
-Capitalize Campus as part of the location’s title; lowercase when using without the location name: Chillicothe Campus will host a play on Friday.
+Campus should always be lowercase: Chillicothe campus will host a play on Friday.
 The campus is located on the western edge of St. Clairsville.

 - Never use the term “branch campuses.”
 Do not use a hyphen between Ohio University and the name of the campus.

-- Always use the full name of the campus on first reference.
-On subsequent reference, use the location Campus, capitalized: Ohio University Zanesville, OHIO Zanesville, not OU Zanesville or OU-Z (except in the most casual student/alumni-based communications).
+- Always use the full name of the campus on first reference: Ohio University Zanesville.
+On subsequent reference, use: Zanesville campus or OHIO Zanesville.
+Do not use OU Zanesville or OU-Z (except in the most casual student/alumni-based communications).

 - Not dorm or dormitory.